I thought they hired me to write code

 products and features have to come from somewhere

 "So, is everyone losing their minds yet?"
 My ex-coworker asked me over yahoo messenger.
 He quit after getting enraged by new work policies that specifically targeted him.
-I looked up from my screen, glancing into the next row where his old team were silently working on their respective machines.
+I looked up from my screen, and saw that the team of developers who used to work alongside my ex-coworker were now silently working on their respective machines in the row next to me.
 His old monitor had been taken away.
 His tower was sitting on the now open office desk, collecting its first coat of dust.

 "Yes.
 It's complete chaos."
 I replied.
 Well, I lied.
 It wasn't chaos.
 They weren't happy either.
 The reality was that his old team was indifferent.
 They missed him of course, he was a great guy.
 I missed him, he was a true friend in this chaotic world of technology.
 But the fact that he was the only .Net developer in the entire company went unnoticed.

 By himself, he maintained multiple money making websites.
 They all ran on a brittle .Net infrastructure.
 He knew all there was to know about them, and would respond in seconds whenever they experienced an issue.
-There was no realistic way to replace him, and there were no plans.
+There was no realistic way to replace my ex-coworker, the .Net developer, and there were no plans in place to address this issue.
 He was hired to write code, so the best way to get back at a company who didn't value him, was to stop writing code.
 So he quit.

 I thought I had been hired for my ability to write code as well.
 I posed as the JavaScript guru.
 Everyone consulted with me before deploying any code.
 In 2011, you needed an expert to guarantee your code would run on the plethora of broken browsers.
 We wouldn't dream of the tools available today.
 I was that expert.
 Yet when I left, my team moved on.

-As good as I thought I was, my position had been diluted into a team that could do the job just fine.
+Despite my skills as a JavaScript developer, my position had been gradually diluted into a larger team of developers who were capable of handling the job just fine.

 I was proudest of an A/B testing suite I built for the company.
 It rivaled Google's Web Optimizer, and it was customizable.
 It ran both on the server side and the client side.
 It was the result of years of internal feedback and fine tuning.
 I even made a fun little logo for it.
 One day, a new manager came in and said we should use VWO as an alternative to Google's.
 And that was it.
 My work was tossed away without a second thought.